Prevent Home Foreclosure

 The Federal Housing Administration (FHA) is part of the U.S. Department of Housing and Urban Development (HUD.
 The FHA insures some loans that can help people become first-time home buyers.
 These are sometimes referred to as “FHA-backed loans.”
 FHA-backed loans make it possible for lenders to offer you better interest rates and lower closing costs.
 FHA-backed loans have some different options for foreclosure prevention.

 Determine whether or not your mortgage loan is an FHA-backed loan.
 Check your most recent loan statement to see if it indicates whether or not you have an FHA loan.
-If the statement does not tell you, review your home purchase and finance paperwork to search for something called the “HUD-1 Settlement Statement.”
 If your loan is FHA-backed, you should find evidence of this by locating a 13 digit HUD case number.

 Some lenders may be willing to work with you to help prevent you from falling into foreclosure.
 Here are some options that you may have.